k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

 For now, I am gonna start implementing the graph functionalities.
 Where is the location in the codebase?
 Well let's figure this out before the coding period starts.

+By the way, I found a problem with the current CMakeLists.txt file.
+It doesn't link all required Qt5 libraries.
+The one that is missing is `qscintilla-qt5`.
+Hmmmm, I don't think this lib has a CMake configuration files for ``find_package`` command to work.
+To be continued...

-The graph backend is not related to the ``Graphics_Systems``, although, it will require a system to render the generated shader.
+Anyway, The graph backend is not related to the ``Graphics_Systems``, although, it will require a system to render the generated shader.
 I think the most suitable location is inside ``Universal_System``.

 The expected structure of my files will be: